-- Have students write out their expectations for the course and goals for learning.
-Work with them individually to achieve those goals. - Form a student panel to present alternative views of the same concept taught in class. - Distribute a list of the unsolved problems, dilemmas, or great questions in each course and invite students to claim one as their own to investigate. - Let students see the enthusiasm you have for your subject and your love of learning.
+■ Have students write out their expectations for the course and goals for learning.
+Work with them individually to achieve those goals.

+■ Form a student panel to present alternative views of the same concept taught in class.

+Distribute a list of the unsolved problems, dilemmas, or great questions in each course and invite students to claim one as their own to investigate.
-One way

-to make

-real-world

-connections

-for students

-is to encourage them to

-have an SAE

-program and

-explore

-those

-possibilities

-in class.
+■ Let students see the enthusiasm you have for your subject and your love of learning.

+Continued on page 1-12 >

-- Use students' names and call on them frequently. - Assign students to do an independent group research project once a week.
+■ Use students' names and call on them frequently.

+■ Assign students to do an independent group research project once a week.
 Pair students with a business mentor they can contact for help with their projects.
-Have them give oral presentations on their results. - Challenge students to find something you do not know and give them extra credit.
-This will motivate them to search through books and other sources. - Develop a special curriculum for students who have open class time.
+Have them give oral presentations on their results.

+■ Challenge students to find something you do not know and give them extra credit.
+This will motivate them to search through books and other sources.

+■ Develop a special curriculum for students who have open class time.
 Assign specific responsibilities to each "student teacher."
 Both student mentors and those being taught learn more.